 $ — Inglesina Fast Table Chair ~ $69

-This last chair is a major mommy-favorite: the hook-on style Inglesina Fast.
+This last high chair is a major mommy-favorite: the hook-on style Inglesina Fast.
 The ultimate space-saver, you can attach it to pretty much any tabletop or counter top and it takes up far less room than a high chair.
 Perfect if you typically eat at a “breakfast bar” or high counter top.

 It fits tables up to 3.5″ thick (yes, you should measure just to be sure) and holds up to 37 lbs of baby meat.
 Stuff this chair in its self-contained bag and carry it along to a restaurant or to grandma’s house: it’s the cat’s ass.
-If you do not love this chair, you can hold me personally responsible (just kidding).
+If you do not love this high chair, you can hold me personally responsible (just kidding).

 There you have it, the best of the best according to the mommies.
 Good luck!